apache/activemq-artemis/docs/user-manual/en/address-model.md

 MessageConsumer consumer = session.createConsumer(q1);
 ```

-## Configuring a Prefix to Connect to a Specific Routing Type
+## Using Prefixes to Determine Routing Type

-Normally, if a Apache ActiveMQ Artemis receivs a message sent to a particular address, that has both anycast and multicast routing types enable, Apache ActiveMQ Artemis will route a copy of the message to **one** of the anycast queues and to **all** of the multicast queues.
+Normally, if the broker receives a message sent to a particular address, that has both `ANYCAST` and `MULTICAST` routing types enable, it will route a copy of the message to **one** of the `ANYCAST` queues and to **all** of the `MULTICAST` queues.

-However, clients can specify a special prefix when connecting to an address to specify whether to connect using anycast or multicast.
+However, clients can specify a special prefix when connecting to an address to indicate which kind of routing type to use.
 The prefixes are custom values that are designated using the anycastPrefix and multicastPrefix parameters within the URL of an acceptor.

 ### Configuring an Anycast Prefix

-In <broker-instance>/etc/broker.xml, add the anycastPrefix to the URL of the desired acceptor.
-In the example below, the acceptor is configured to use anycast:// for the anycastPrefix.
-Client code can specify anycast://foo/ if the client needs to send a message to only one of the anycast queues.
+In `<broker-instance>/etc/broker.xml`, add the `anycastPrefix` to the URL of the desired acceptor.
+In the example below, the acceptor is configured to use `anycast://` for the `anycastPrefix`.
+Client code can specify `anycast://foo/` if the client needs to send a message to only one of the `ANYCAST` queues.

 ```xml
 <configuration ...>